metasfresh/metasfresh-documentation/_webui_collection/EN/Sales_purchasing_block_on_products.md

 1. Open the entry of an existing [business partner](Menu) or [add a new one](New_Business_Partner).
 1. Go to the record tab "Product" at the bottom of the page and click ![](assets/Add_New_Button.png).
 An overlay window opens up.
 1. Enter the **Product** you want to block for sales/purchasing.
-1. In the text box **Exclusion From Sale Reason** enter a reason why the product is blocked for the business partner.
+1. In the text box **Exclusion From Sale Reason**, enter a reason why the product is blocked for the business partner.
- >**Note:** This reason will appear in an error message to the user when they want to add the blocked product to a sales or purchase order.
+ >**Note:** This reason will be displayed in an error message to the user when they want to add the blocked product to a sales or purchase order.

 1. Check the box **Exclusion from sales documents**.
  >**Note:** This setting affects ***both sales and purchase orders***, depending on whether the business partner is a [customer](New_business_partner_customer) or [vendor](New_business_partner_vendor).